guillaumelenoir/WAVEPAL/README.md

 # WAVEPAL python package

 WAVEPAL is a package, written in python 2.X, that performs frequency and time-frequency analyses of irregularly sampled time series with a polynomial trend, **WITHOUT INTERPOLATING** the data.
-Frequency analysis is based on the Lomb-Scargle periodogram and WOSA smoothing method.
-Time-frequency analysis is performed with the smoothed Morlet wavelet scalogram, defined as an extension of the Lomb-Scargle periodogram.
+The frequency analysis is based on the Lomb-Scargle periodogram and WOSA smoothing method.
+The time-frequency analysis is performed with the smoothed Morlet wavelet scalogram, defined as an extension of the Lomb-Scargle periodogram.
 Moreover, the package proposes significance testing against a large choice of background processes, i.e. CARMA(p,q) processes.
-It also provides tools for filtering the signal (band and ridges filtering).
+It also provides tools for filtering the signal (band and ridge filtering).

 --------------